w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 **Example:** `4bf92f3577b34da6a3ce929d0e0e4736`.

-> **Note:** As some systems rely on randomness of the whole `trace-id`, please
+> **Note:** As some systems rely on randomness of the `trace-id` as a whole,
-> make sure that the generated ID does not contain encoded information
+> the provided ID MUST NOT contain encoded information that leads to non-random
-> that leads to non-random parts (e.g. using a host ID as prefix).
+> parts (e.g. using a host ID as prefix).
 > A randomness as provided by UUID v4 is considered to be sufficient.

 ##### Rules